Area-53-Robotics/Intro-To-Robotics/docs/coding-techniques/basics/enums.md

 ## Unscoped Enums

-This is how you define an unscope enum:
+This is how you define an unscoped enum:
 ```cpp
 enum RpsInput {
   Rock,